-Ruben Volta will enter his eighth season as head coach at Sacramento State in 2015.
+Ruben Volta completed his ninth season as head coach at Sacramento State in 2016.
 He took over the head coaching duties in 2008 after longtime coach Debby Colberg announced her retirement.

 Not only is Volta the indoor coach, he was also instrumental in Sacramento State adding beach volleyball to its roster of sports in the spring of 2013.
-He currently serves as the co-head coach for a beach squad that boasts four wins over Cal during its first three years as a program.
+He currently serves as the co-head coach of the beach squad.

-Also during that 15-year span, Sacramento State players have combined for 68 all-academic selections, 46 all-conference awards (including 15 first team selections), three MVPs and three all-Pacific Region selections.
+Also, during that 17-year span, Sacramento State players have combined for 80 all-academic selections, 55 all-conference awards (including 17 first team selections), three MVPs and four all-Pacific Region selections.
+One of those all-region players was outside hitter Lauren Kissell, who earned the accolade in 2015 after averaging 4.12 kills per set to go along with a .305 hitting percentage.

-In fact, over the last 12 years, and every season of Volta’s head coaching tenure, the Hornets have had at least three Big Sky all-academic selections each year, including a program-best eight in 2008.
-Of the team’s 15 returners for the 2015 season, 12 have overall grade point averages of 3.0 or better.
+In addition, over the last 14 years, and every season of Volta’s head coaching tenure, the Hornets have had at least three Big Sky all-academic selections each year, including seven in 2016, tied for the most by the program in the last eight years.
+Eleven of the Hornets’ 16 players will enter the 2017 beach volleyball season with overall grade point averages above a 3.0.

 A graduate of Sacramento State in 1993 with a degree in physical education, Volta played four years for the Hornet men’s club team (1991-93, 1995).
 He starred for the 1995 squad that went undefeated and won the National Club Championship.
 That season, Volta earned All-America honors as a setter and was named all-tourney at the Big 10 Tournament.
 He was inducted into the Sacramento State Men’s Volleyball Hall of Fame in 2009.